-In order to continue to oversee climate related financial risks within the context of UL's overall business strategy and risk appetite, the Board Risk Committee will receive regular ongoing reports on:
+In order to continue to oversee climate related financial risks within the context of UL's overall business strategy and risk appetite, the Board Risk Committee receives regular ongoing reports on adherence to appetite in CRO reports.
+In addition, the Company's annual Own Risk and Solvency Assessment (ORSA) includes ongoing review and assessment of Climate Change Risk.